p-udaykiran/secretsanta-generator/README.md

-# Secret Santa Generator Application :santa:
+# Secret Santa Generator Application :santa:(CI/CD with docker)

 A __secret santa generator web application__ built using __Spring Boot technologies__, __Thymeleaf views__, __JPA__, __H2 Database__, and more.
 The project features Spring Model, View, and Controller (MVC) architecture and Service and Repository layers.